What is Drug Production?

 - Your friends, family and peers may view you as unworthy of their trust;

-- You may face civil, immigration, or child custody consequences;
+- You may have civil, immigration, or child custody consequences;

 - You may have difficulty owning or renting property; and/or